mia-platform/documentation/docs/development_suite/monitoring/dashboard.md

 In the side menu, using the 'Create a dashboard' button, it is possible to add an existing dashboard to the selected environment.
 To do so, the required fields are:

 * A `Name`, which defines the dashboard label that will be displayed in the user interface;
-* An `Url`, that will be used to render the dashboard IFrame.
+* An `Url`, that will be used to render the dashboard IFrame;
+* An optional `Category` name, used to group dashboards, if already existing the dashboard will be inserted in the specified category, otherwise a new category will be created.

 ![create dashboard](img/dashboards/create_dashboard.png)